Best winter cycling gloves 2026: stop the sufferfest, expert-tested gloves for beating the chill

 How we test the best winter cycling gloves

-Testing the best winter cycling gloves inevitably means the Cycling Weekly team of expert testers have to go and get a bit chilly.
+Testing the best winter cycling gloves inevitably means the Cycling Weekly team of expert testers has to get a bit chilly.
 Which is not too much of a hardship, given that many team members prefer to be out grinding out the miles in pursuit of finding the best cycling products, rather than staring at a blank wall watching an avatar do yet another lap of Watopia.

 Given how also the subjective nature of fit, our testers will tend to focus more on the dexterity of a glove and how it functions in day-to-day use.
 This will include using screens and simple tests, such as putting on and taking off gloves when they are dry and wet.